yiyuma/technical-tutorials/Java/JavaBasis.md

 - ...

 ### Java doc:
 The comments in the source code.
+IDE can export comments in Java code as a document.